 A panel of tasters that include employees help judge a barrel’s quality and decide when a barrel is ready to be “dumped” into a collection vessel ready for bottling.
 Barrels are collected and combined in order to achieve a flavor consistent with the brand.
 The bourbon is pumped into the familar square bottles and a traditional label is affixed.
 The labels are printed on-site using an antique printing press.
 Finally, each bottle is hand-dipped in wax to seal the cap.

 At the end of the tour we sampled the final product and compared it to the White Dog (bourbon eligible distillate).
 After seeing the entire production process it was nice to finally taste the results.
 Between the quaint grounds of the distillery and the entertaining tour on such a gorgeous afternoon, we had a memorable day.
 We loved seeing each building and meeting the friendly staff.
 Everyone was hard at work with smiles on their faces.
 Questions were met with friendly and informative answers.
 We were encouraged to take photographs and nobody worried much about where you stepped or what you touched.
-I was surprised at how clean it was everywhere we went and how laid-back the entire process appeared.
+We were surprised at how clean it was everywhere we went and how laid-back the entire process appeared.
 It’s a serious business, making quality bourbon, and marketing plays a big role in the entire equation.
 However, the product needs to stand on it’s own if it is to fulfill the promises of its brand.
 Did we buy any bourbon at the gift shop?
 Of course we did!